-13.3.5 ScoreBoardFile
+15.3.5.
+ScoreBoardFile

 The ScoreBoardFile stores internal server process information, which is used for communication between the parent server process and its child processes.
-Red Hat Linux uses shared memory to store the ScoreBoardFile, the default of /var/run/httpd.scoreboard is only used as a fallback.
+Red Hat Linux uses shared memory to store the ScoreBoardFile, the default of /etc/httpd/logs/apache_runtime_status is only used as a fallback.

-13.3.6 ResourceConfig
+15.3.6.
+ResourceConfig

-The ResourceConfig directive instructs the server to read the file named after ResourceConfig for more directives.
+The ResourceConfig directive instructs the server to read the file named after Resource-Config for more directives.
 The ResourceConfig directive is commented out, because your Web server only uses httpd.conf for configuration directives.

-13.3.7 AccessConfig
+15.3.7.
+AccessConfig